whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2024-fall/10-3d-printed-molds/10-08-3d-print-slipcast-mold-shells-3d-model-assignment.md

 ## Assignment Overview

 Use 3D modeling tools to identify undercuts, simplify undercuts, create parting lines, and ultimately make hollow forms for 3D printing to cast plaster inside to make a multipart slip cast mold.

+**Blender works better than Fusion 360 for high poly meshes.** Although Fusion 360 has parametric features, for this application, Blender is likely the better choice.
+The complete process can be done in Blender and the mesh can be kept high poly.
+There is no need to reduce polygons with instant meshes if using Blender but it is ok to if desired.

 ## Process